typesafehub/fdp-beam-modelServer/README.md

 -**Model Stream** - Kafka stream delivering models as protobuf buffer (example, modeldescriptor.proto)

 The overall implementation that brings together both streams and then processes every input of this stream.
-It is also using state (as described at https://beam.apache.org/blog/2017/02/13/stateful-processing.html) to store an intermediate value of the model.
+It is also using [state](https://beam.apache.org/blog/2017/02/13/stateful-processing.html) to store an intermediate value of the model.

 This project contains the following modules: